jakkdl/resume/README.md

 [Automatic roller blind](https://vimeo.com/manage/videos/229001221) (video), a simple arduino program \(C\) which runs a motor taken from a tape drive.
 [Youtube subscription downloader](https://github.com/jakkdl/youtube-dlp-subscriptions) forked and improved for personal use.
 [Soundcloud feed downloader and follow recommender](https://github.com/jakkdl/soundcloud_scripts).
-[Tasker scripts](https://github.com/jakkdl/Tasker/) for enforcing habits, tracking sleep and medications, custom pebble menus, and more.
+Over 650 [Tasker scripts](https://github.com/jakkdl/Tasker/) for enforcing habits, tracking sleep and medications, custom Pebble menus, and more.
 [Solvers](https://gist.github.com/jakkdl/cfccaa2511a3e84ecc0d8fb1f2cf3e7e) (Python/GNU MathProg) for a combinatorial puzzle stated by Nick Brown on twitter.
 **Dominion:** [Game length analyzer](https://github.com/jakkdl/dominion\_game\_length) parses bot messages to build a database of matches and their duration to allow statistical analysis of play speed with numpy and matplotlib.
 [Tournament kingdom generator](https://github.com/jakkdl/dominion\_tournament\_tools) used for an in-person tournament such that cards are only used once and we don't run out of tokens, mats, etc.